Dec 29, 2012

 Archival research shows that during the last quarter of the eighteenth century, actually four Heß brothers lived in Vienna.

-1) Theodor Heß.
-He was born in 1730, in Bamberg, son of master locksmith Philipp Jacob Heß and his wife Maria Margaretha.
-He was the first of the Heß brothers, who moved to Vienna.
-At the occasion of his marriage on 14 August 1768, to Maria Magdalena Kreyl, he declared to have come to Vienna already in 1764.
+Theodor was the first of the Heß brothers who moved to Vienna.
+At the occasion of his wedding on 14 August 1768 to Maria Magdalena Kreyl, he declared to have come to Vienna already in 1764.

 The entry concerning Theodor Heß's wedding on 14 August 1768 in Vienna's Schottenkirche (A-Ws, Tom.
 32, fol.
 188v)

 Theodor Heß's best man in 1768 was his younger brother Conrad's father-in-law Joseph Gissinger.
-From 1768 (or even earlier) until his death, Theodor Heß always lived in the house "Zum weißen Schlüssel" ("At the White Key") No. 363 in the Tiefer Graben (today Tiefer Graben 13).
+From 1768 (or even earlier) until his death, Theodor Heß always lived in the house "Zum weißen Schlüssel" (The White Key) No. 363 on the Tiefer Graben (today Tiefer Graben 13).

 The house Tiefer Graben 363.
 Puthon's house Am Hof 309 is on the left (W-Waw, Sammlung Woldan).